Improve MLLM Benchmark Efficiency through Interview: Conclusion

 \section{Conclusion}

 Since the conventional Benchmark test is a full-coverage question and answer test, there is information redundancy, in order to optimise the evaluation method, this paper firstly constructs several datasets with difficulty labels through the performance of ten models on the existing Benchmark.
 Then the MITV strategy is proposed, which can obtain the fastest model evaluation performance through a small number of questions and answers by converting the conventional full-coverage model performance test into an interview ability evaluation.
-Through a large number of experiments, it is proved that the proposed method is effective, has good generalisation, and can provide suggestions and guidance for MLLM assessment work.
+Experiments prove that the proposed method is effective, has good generalisation, and can provide suggestions and guidance for MLLM assessment work.